Toggle menu

 The payment field types include a "Response Handler" property.
 This property lets you write a JavaScript function that will be executed when the response is received.

-In this example the handler is used to update the value of a field called SUCCESS, trace the details, and update some other fields if the response was successful:
+In this example the handler is used to update the value of a variable called SUCCESS, trace the details, and update some other fields if the response was successful. if unsuccessful it removes a workflow action:

 function(helper, successful, status, details) {